 The car park and toilets are owned by the Penrice Estate and are open seasonally.

-Oxwich National Nature Reserve is 20 kilometres west of Swansea, just outside the village of Oxwich on the Gower.
+Oxwich National Nature Reserve is 11 miles west of Swansea, just outside the village of Oxwich.

 The OS grid reference SS 501 865.